Shenhav-Lab/Joint-RPCA-Manuscript/README.md

 For source data and intermediate output files, please refer to the associated [Code Ocean capsule](https://codeocean.com/capsule/7782051/tree).

 ## Code

 ---

 ## Conda environment installation

-Joint-RPCA is distributed as a standalone Python package in the Gemelli codebase and as a QIIME2 plugin.
-Gemelli is most easily used inside of a [QIIME2](https://qiime2.org/) environment but can also be installed via `pip`.
-The directions for creating a QIIME2 environment can be found [here](https://docs.qiime2.org/2024.10/install/native/#install-qiime-2-within-a-conda-environment).
+Joint-RPCA is available as a standalone Python package in the Gemelli toolbox and as a QIIME 2 plugin.
+Gemelli is most easily used inside of a [QIIME 2](https://qiime2.org/) environment but can also be installed via `pip`.

+Instructions for creating a QIIME 2 conda environment can be found in the QIIME 2 [installation guide](https://docs.qiime2.org/2024.10/install/native/#install-qiime-2-within-a-conda-environment).

+For users working in R, Joint-RPCA is also available through the mia package in Bioconductor.
+Documentation can be found on the [Bioconductor](https://bioconductor.org/packages/mia) package page and the mia [website](https://microbiome.github.io/mia/).

 ## Scripts